Getting to know your county Community Service

 Many Community Service individuals gain experience with other workers

-and work-sites that make possible new, positive work experiences.
-That experience provides an opportunity to learn new
+and work sites that allow for new, positive work experiences.
+These experiences provide an opportunity to learn

-job skills.
-A few individuals even gain future paid-job contacts.
+new job skills.
+A few individuals even gain future paid job contacts.
 Many of these offenders discover that their

 work is truly appreciated at their assigned work sites.